highwave-project/ICHEC_help/README.md

 sbatch mybatchjob.sh
 ```

+---

 ## Schedule multiple similar jobs

-If you want to submit a lot of similar jobs you can do that using the job array.
+If you want to submit a lot of similar jobs you can do that using a job array.
 This can be done by adding the following option to the bash file.

 Submit a job array with index values between 0 and 30: